Bogstag/ObsidianRnDVault/ObsidianRnDVault/Shared Tech/Client Software/Chocolatey.md

 ---
 date_created: 2023-10-15 03:15:49
-date_modified: 2023-10-22 14:13:38
+date_modified: 2023-10-22 14:45:44
+description: A guide to installing and using Chocolatey, a machine-level command-line package manager for Windows software.
+tags:
+  - Chocolatey
+  - Windows
+  - Software
+  - Package Manager
 title: Chocolatey Package Manager for Windows
-description: A guide to installing and using Chocolatey, a machine-level command-line package manager for Windows software.
-tags: [Chocolatey, Windows, Software, Package Manager]
 ---
 # Chocolatey